caryan/tomorrow-said-toad/content/posts/reflection_function_kwargs_julia.md

+---
-Title: Reflection to discover function keyword arguments in Julia
+title: Reflection to discover function keyword arguments in Julia
-Date: 2017-01-12
-Modified: 2017-01-12
+date: 2017-01-12
-Category: Julia
+tags:
+  - software
+  - julia
+summary: Extracting named keyword arguments from a function in Julia
+draft: false
+---

 I needed to extract the named keyword arguments for a function in Julia.
 In Python we have the